donishadsmith/neurocaps/paper/paper.md

 This module contains custom exceptions, one of which is `BIDSQueryError`.
 Since NeuroCAPs utilizes PyBIDS [@Yarkoni2019], a Python package for querying BIDS-compliant directories, this exception was created to guide users and provide potential fixes when no subject IDs are detected in the specified BIDS directories.
+The other exception, `NoElbowDetected`, was created to provide potential solutions in the event that the elbow method (implemented by ``KneeLocator`` from the Kneed package [@Arvai_2023]) could not identify the optimal cluster size for k-means.

 **neurocaps.extraction**